Cafaggi/bedu_postworks/README.md

 <h2 id="about-the-project"> :pencil:  1.
 About The Project</h2>

 <p align="justify">
-  This is our dog wakl api, developed as a project of the Web Development course at BEDU.
+  This is our dog walk api, developed as a project of the Web Development course at BEDU.
 This api aims for a control system for dog's walks requests <br>
   There are three models in the code: Users, Walks, and dogs.
 This model represents the operation where a Owner(User) reques walks(Walk) to walkers(User) for its dogs(Dogs).<br>
   Each model has enough information to select a walker, dog, place, time, and duration of the walk for each incidence.<br>
   The API supports sesions for user to autenticate and modification of all objets.